rholt/puppet-plenv/README.md

 # SEE ALSO

-[App::perlbrew](http://search.cpan.org/perldoc?App::perlbrew) provides same feature.
-But plenv provides project local file: __ .perl-version __.

-Most of puppet-plenv was derived from [puppet-rbenv](https://github.com/alup/puppet-rbenv).
+Most of puppet-plenv code was derived from [puppet-rbenv](https://github.com/alup/puppet-rbenv).

 # LICENSE